-Note: Both the web interface URI (see web\listen\uri) and the REST API (see rest\listen\uri and rest\transport\uri) must be accessible by everyone using the web interface.
-This means that Graylog must listen on a public network interface or be exposed to one using a proxy or NAT!
+Note: Both the web interface URI (see web_listen_uri) and the REST API (see rest_listen_uri and rest_transport_uri) must be accessible by everyone using the web interface.
+This means that Graylog must listen on a public network interface or be exposed to one using a proxy, NAT, or a load balancer!

-Single or separate listeners for web interface and REST API?
+5.3.2 Single or separate listeners for web interface and REST API?